IPsec Fault Tolerance

 Firewall state table

-A firewall state table is a data structure that stores information about the connection state of a network firewall.
-For example, it determines which packets are allowed to pass through the firewall and which are blocked.
+A firewall state table is a data structure that stores information about a network firewall’s connection state.
+It determines which packets are allowed to pass through the firewall and which are blocked.
 The table contains entries for each connection, including source and destination IP addresses, port numbers, and other related information.

 The firewall state table is typically organized into columns, with each row representing an individual connection.
 Each row contains the source and destination IP address, the port numbers, and other related information.